 ‘No compromise’ on territory after Ukraine talks with US: Russian official

-Comment followed long meeting between Russian President Vladimir Putin and two senior US officials in Moscow.
+Comments follow a lengthy meeting between Russian President Vladimir Putin and two senior US officials in Moscow.

-A Russian official has said that “no compromise” has been reached on the crucial issue of territory in Ukraine, following talks between senior United States officials and President Vladimir Putin in Moscow.
+“No compromise” was reached on the crucial issue of control of Ukrainian territory to end Moscow’s war, a Russian official has said, after talks between senior US officials and Russian President Vladimir Putin in Moscow.

-Trump’s special envoy Steve Witkoff and son-in-law Jared Kushner met Putin in the Russian capital on Tuesday, as the United States seeks to broker an end to the deadliest war in Europe since the Second World War.
+US President Donald Trump’s special envoy, Steve Witkoff, and son-in-law Jared Kushner met Putin in the Russian capital on Tuesday, as the United States seeks to broker an end to the deadliest war in Europe since the Second World War.

 Recommended Storieslist of 3 items